LabNeuroCogDevel/QPASA_slice-warp/readme.md

 # Slice Warp GUI
+`Slice Warp GUI` is a graphical tool intended to enable near identical slice placement across individuals despite differing morphology.
+This is accomplished by walking through coregistation of an outlined oblique slice (standard MNI space) to subject space in real time and uploading the subject specific image as a placement guide to the scan computer.

-python GUI to guide through brain extraction (skull stripping) and linear warping an atlas to native space.
-We also make an attempt to put the atlas into dcms to import on the scanner.
+It is written in python/tk and guides the user through brain extraction (skull stripping) and linear warping an atlas to native space both via FSL tools.
+Currently matlab is called to put the subject atlas into dcms to import back to the scanner for guided slice placement.
+AFNI's gui is used for interactively exploring the warp.

 # Depends